MingxiaGuo/English/docs/EF/General-English/1-2_Office-and-school.md

 <video class="ets-vp " width="640" height="360" playsinline="playsinline" preload="none" src="https://cns2.ef-cdn.com/Juno/11/90/25/v/119025/GE_1.2.2.3.1.mp4" style="text-size-adjust: auto !important; user-select: auto;" controls poster=""></video>

 > KEN:  Mmh?
-Is this your notebook? 嗯？ 这是你的记事本吗?
+Is this your notebook?
-> MICHELLE:  Nope, it isn't. 不，不是的。
+> MICHELLE:  Nope, it isn't.
 > LAURA:  Hey!
-That's my notebook! 嘿！ 那是我的笔记本！
+That's my notebook!
-> KEN:  Oh, it's your notebook? 哦，是你的笔记本吗？
+> KEN:  Oh, it's your notebook?
-> LAURA:  Yes, it's my notebook. 是的，是我的笔记本。
+> LAURA:  Yes, it's my notebook.
-> KEN:  Okay.
-Here you go. 好的。 给你。
+> KEN:  Okay.  <mark>Here you go.</mark> 好的。 给你。
 > LAURA:  Thanks.
-Well, thanks again. 谢谢。 再次谢谢你。
+Well, thanks again.
-> KEN:  No problem. 不客气
+> KEN:  <mark>No problem. </mark>

 <div style='background:; border-radius: 20px; padding: 2px 10px; border: 2px solid #FF9900; '>
 **Possessive adjectives** **所有格形容词**: Look at the chart to see the subject pronouns and the possessive adjectives that go with them.

 Use possessive adjectives to show who an object belongs to.
 There is always a noun after a possessive adjective.